-The Commission considers new and revised IPHC Fishery Regulations, including proposed changes to fishery limits, and makes changes as deemed necessary at each Annual Meeting.
+The Commission considers new and revised IPHC Fishery Regulations, including proposed changes to mortality and fishery limits, and makes changes as deemed necessary at each Annual Meeting.
 In the absence of changes being deemed necessary, the existing IPHC Fishery Regulations remain in effect.

-In accordance with the IPHC Convention, the Contracting Parties may also implement fishery regulations that are more restrictive than those adopted by the IPHC.
+In accordance with the IPHC Convention1, the Contracting Parties may also implement fishery regulations that are more restrictive than those adopted by the IPHC.

-This proposal suggests improvements to IPHC Pacific Halibut Fishery Regulations Section 4, 'Limits,' to reflect TCEY values adopted by the IPHC and the applicable fishery sector limits resulting from those TCEY values according to existing Contracting Party catch sharing arrangements.
+This proposal updates the IPHC Fishery Regulations Section 5, 'Mortality and Fishery Limits,' to reflect TCEY values adopted by the IPHC at AM097, and the applicable fishery sector limits resulting from those TCEY values according to existing Contracting Party catch sharing arrangements.